-> So how do you tackle a problem like this?
+So how do you tackle a problem like this?
 You could introduce apps ad-hoc like Skype, Zoom, Dropbox, the list is endless.
 A lot of these apps are great and excel at what they do best.
 But they are still separate entities, each requiring separate administration.
 If you’re happy with the extra administrative and security burden this approach comes with, then you’re good to go!
-Or, if you’re looking to reduce your administrative burden and centralise user and data management, device security, and control access to apps and documents, you could look at something like G Suite from Google.
+Or, if you’re looking to reduce your administrative burden and centralise user and data management, device security, and control access to apps and documents, you could look at something like Workspace from Google.

-> Reducing unhealthy physical contact.
+Reducing unhealthy physical contact.

 As parts of the world slowly come out of lockdown, businesses are also looking to minimise unnecessary human contact to reduce the risks of infection.
 This could mean continuing to allow some employees to work from home, thus reducing headcount in the office without reducing overall headcount.
 Jack Dorsey, CEO of Twitter recently announced that all employees would be able to work from home from now on.
 This just goes to show that even some of the worlds largest companies can operate successfully without the need for expensive office overheads.
 Even for a small business with a handful of employees that could amount to a massive annual saving.